-The nurses appeal, which aims to raise funds to help the charity’s specialist nurses continue their vital work and significantly increase the number of seriously ill children it reaches by providing more nurses, is supported by the charity’s Patrons, Claudia Winkleman and Julie Walters, who have recorded video messages, as well as David Walliams and Tony Robinson.
-A recent study* has shown that the number of seriously ill children in the UK with lifelong illnesses is increasing and it’s reported that there are over 100,000 children in the UK with long-term, complex conditions.
-The charity currently supports 21,000 of those children.
+The nurses appeal will raise funds to help the charity’s specialist nurses continue their vital work and significantly increase the number of seriously ill children it reaches by providing more nurses.
+This appeal is supported by the charity’s Patrons, Claudia Winkleman and Julie Walters, who have recorded video messages, as well as by David Walliams.
+The charity currently supports 21,000 children but needs to do so much more.

 Claudia Winkleman, Roald Dahl’s Marvellous Children’s Charity Patron, said: “Like all NHS staff, Roald Dahl Specialist Children’s Nurses are heroes.
 They are joining the front line to fight Coronavirus while still providing a vital lifeline to seriously ill children and their families.
 These families rely heavily on the support their Roald Dahl Nurse gives them, and this need is magnified at a time when the health service is under such enormous pressure.
 I would encourage everyone who can to dig deep and support these nurses who are doing such a wonderful job in such difficult times.”